-- reduce flow velocity that can lodge crops, and the run off's erosive power; - trap fertile alluvial soil on site, which maintains the fertility of the plain; and - increase water infiltration in low rainfall regions such as Ninh Thuan province.
+• Reduce flow velocity that can lodge crops, and the run off's erosive power.

+- Trap fertile alluvial soil on site, which maintains the fertility of the plain. - Increase water infiltration in low rainfall regions such as Ninh Thuan province.

-Strip cropping uses a "flow-through" system similar to that provided by Vetiver hedges, but does not prevent crop lodging, as it does not reduce the speed of the runoff.
-Unlike Vetiver hedges, this method requires a strict sequence of crop rotation, so it cannot be implemented during drought because crops cannot be planted.
+Strip cropping that involves wide buffer strips (that can take up a much as 30% of the land) between crops uses a "flow-through" system uses a "flow-through" system similar to that provided by vetiver hedges, but does not prevent crop lodging, as it does not reduce the speed of the runoff.
+Unlike vetiver hedges, this method requires a strict sequence of crop rotation, so it cannot be implemented during drought because crops cannot be planted.
 Strip cropping has been used effectively on the flood plains of the Darling Downs region in Australia to mitigate floodwater damage to crops and to control soil erosion on low gradient lands subject to deep overland flooding.